What to Do When Someone Dies in District of Columbia

 Small Estate Threshold

 Estates valued under $40,000 may qualify for simplified probate or a small estate affidavit.
 Small estates under $40,000 may use simplified procedures.
+Read our full probate guide for step-by-step instructions on navigating the process.

 Probate Court